10 Frequently Asked Questions About Acupuncture

 3. What happens during acupuncture?

-During your session, an acupuncturist in Bend will insert sterilized, hair-sized needles made of stainless steel into specific points of your body.
-The placement and number of needles (ranging from 5 to 20) will vary depending on your symptoms and condition.
+During your session, a licensed acupuncturist in Bend will insert hair-sized, sterile needles made of stainless steel into specific points of your body.
+The placement and number of the hair-thin needles (ranging from 5 to 20) will vary depending on your symptoms and condition.

 Once in place, you will lie still for about 30 minutes at the recommendation of your therapist.
 Your acupuncturist may also provide light stimulation to the selected acupuncture points.

 4. Does acupuncture work immediately?